SomeWeekendReading/someweekendreading.github.io/_posts/2022-02-15-spirit-of-complicated-people.md

 executed.
 (Why bother torturing somebody you're going to kill anyway?
 Why not just kill them, and save time?
 If you must exhibit a tortured body as a deterrent to others, why not just kill first and then mutilate at leisure?
-I'm going down the path here of how to be a More Efficient Psychopath, so it seems like this is a good place to stop.
-But I do not understand.)
+I'm going down the path here of how to be a More Efficient Psychopath, so it seems like this is maybe a good place to stop.
+But I do not _understand._)

 After being tortured, the soldiers are dumping him into the Vltava to drown.
 The solider in the foreground is forcing Queen Sophia to watch, at swordpoint.
 Torture would likely have included the rack, which would have disjointed arms and legs from their sockets, torn muscle and tendon, and generally left no use of limbs to the victim.
-Swimming would be out of the quesiton, and drowning a certainty.
+Swimming would be out of the question, and drowning a certainty.

 Well, that went dark fast.